-Single mothers face a number of challenges when trying to buy a house as a single parent.
-With a single income, raising children on your own and making sure the bills are paid all seem like daunting obstacles to achieve the goal of home ownership.
-But with loans, assistance programs and good old fashioned preparation - buying a home as a single parent is totally possible.
+Single mothers face a number of challenges when trying to buy a house as single parents.
+With a single income, raising children on your own, and making sure the bills are paid all seem like daunting obstacles to achieving the goal of homeownership.
+But with loans, assistance programs, and good old-fashioned preparation - buying a home as a single parent is totally possible.

 Can a single parent afford to buy a house without financial assistance?

-Why not just continue to rent instead of buy?
+Why not just continue to rent instead of buying?

 photo: Ketut Subiyanto via pexels